What Is a Service Blueprint: Definition, Components, Steps, and Free Templates

 They are usually represented with a diagram with swimlanes which represent the different categories of the service blueprint.

-Key Elements of the Service Blueprint
+Key Components of the Service Blueprint

-Customer actions: this component is central to the creation of the service blueprint and therefore is laid out first.
+This component is central to the creation of the service blueprint and therefore is laid out first.
 It includes the steps, actions, choices, and interactions the customer performs while evaluating, purchasing or using the service delivery process.
 These actions are displayed chronologically across the top of the blueprint.

-Onstage/ visible contact employee actions: this component appears on the diagram after customer actions, separated by the line of interaction.
+This component appears on the diagram after customer actions, separated by the line of interaction.
 These actions include what frontline contact employees do when they encounter customers face-to-face.

-Backstage/ invisible contact employee actions: this refers to the backstage or behind the scene actions taken by contact employees that are not visible to the customer.
+This refers to the backstage or behind the scene actions taken by contact employees that are not visible to the customer.
 They include non-visible interactions with the customer such as telephone calls and other activities backstage contact employees carry out to support the onstage activities.

-Support processes: this includes all the actions, interactions, internal services carried out by individuals or units (not contact employees) within the company to support contact employees deliver the service.
+This includes all the actions, interactions, internal services carried out by individuals or units (not contact employees) within the company to support contact employees deliver the service.
 They are not visible to the customers.

-Physical evidence: this comes at the top of the diagram and represents the physical evidence of the service.
+This comes at the top of the diagram and represents the physical evidence of the service.
 They are typically listed above each point of contact.
 For example, the physical evidence of a face-to-face meeting can be listed as office decor.

-Lines: Each component of the service blueprint is separated by a line.
+Each component of the service blueprint is separated by a line.
 First comes the line of interaction which represents direct interaction between the customer and the organization; every time the line of interaction is crossed by a link from the customer to the contact employee, a moment of truth occurs.
 During these moments of truths, the customer judges the quality of the service and makes decisions about future purchases.

 Then comes the line of visibility.
 All components that come above this line are visible to the customer while the ones that come below it are invisible.